Gnaneswar-Arnepalli/GS-AI/README.md

 # GS-AI Chat Platform
 A production-ready AI chatbot platform with advanced authentication, built using the MERN stack and TypeScript.
-This project offers a ChatGPT-like interface, integrating OpenRouter's GPT-3.5 Turbo API, and is deployed with Vercel (frontend) and Render (backend).
+This project offers a ChatGPT-like interface, integrating OpenRouter's open API, and is deployed with Vercel (frontend) and Render (backend).

 🚀 Project Description
 GS-AI Chat is a full-stack AI chatbot platform developed with the MERN stack (MongoDB, Express, React, Node.js) and TypeScript.
 Designed as a SaaS application, it features: